Brunswick rifle: Variants

 The Pattern 1836 featured the original back action lock and the single compartment patch box.
 The first of these were 0.654 in caliber.
 This was changed fairly early in the rifle's life, and most were 0.704 in caliber.
 All subsequent patterns were 0.704 in caliber.
 The Pattern 1840 featured a dual compartment patch box, and had several minor improvements to the Pattern 1836.

 The Pattern 1841 replaced the back action lock with a side lock.
 However, this lock change was not put into manufacturing until 1845.
 This version also used a wrought iron barrel instead of twisted steel, and a simple plug that replaced the break-off breech plug used in earlier patterns.
 The Pattern 1848 featured other minor improvements, and used an improved bayonet latch with the locking notch located halfway along the bayonet bar on its upper side.
 Only a few batches of rifles produced for the British Army were fitted with this improvement.

-A heavier version in 0.796 in caliber was produced for the Royal Navy.

-Copies of the Brunswick rifle were made in Nepal, from approximately 1840 to 1860.
-These copies were apparently hand made, and as such their details varied slightly.
-There were two distinct versions, a "light" pattern that weighed approximately 7.5 lb, and a more similar version to the standard Brunswick rifle that weighed over 9 lb.
-It is estimated that approximately 10,000 to 12,000 of these were made in Nepal.
+The M1843 Luttich Carbine was formally adopted by Russia, serving as a rifled counterpart to the standard smoothbore muskets utilized by the military at that time.
+This carbine was manufactured under contract by the Belgian firm PJ Malherbe & Cie, located in Liège (known in German as Lüttich).
+Approximately 10,000 units were produced, primarily designated for sharpshooter and rifle regiments.
+The rifle incorporated a 30-inch Damascus-twist barrel, with a nominal .70 caliber, featuring two-groove rifling designed to complete one full turn along the barrel to impart spin to its projectiles.
+The Luttich Carbine represented the primary rifled firearm extensively utilized by Russian forces during the Crimean War, predominantly by specialized rifle units.
+The operational insights gained from the Brunswick-influenced Luttich highlighted the imperative for a contemporary, widely distributed rifled musket.
+As a direct result, the Russian Ordnance Board conceived and implemented the 6-line Model 1856 Rifle-Musket, thereby transitioning the national military from a largely smoothbore armament to a standardized rifled infantry weapon system.
+This strategic shift significantly advanced Russian military capabilities, aligning them with prevailing European benchmarks.